ehilotin/cse15l-lab-reports/labreport5.md

 **Edits Made**

+It's a relatively simple fix for something that might be a very confusing bug, since the code generally is properly written.
+On line 43 of `ListExamples.java`, `index1` should be changed to `index2`.

 # Part 2 - Reflection
 In the second half of the quarter, I was most interested by learning how to create bash scripts.
 I didn't know anything about scripting before this class, and now I think that scripting is a really efficient (and sometimes even fun) way to run programs.
 Learning about bash scripting really opened my eyes to a new world of possibilities in which I wouldn't have to type tons of commands just to achieve the same result as one script.
 Scripting will probably be my biggest takeaway from the second half of this class.